About the course

 The Department of Engineering Science is a unified department where about 100 members of the academic staff are committed to advanced work in their own specialities, while recognising a common engineering foundation.
 This creates an intellectual space where interdisciplinary work thrives, and where expert advice is available to students in areas, which not central to their core research, still impinge on it.
 The department has well-equipped research areas and workshops, that together with offices, lecture theatres, specialist research libraries, common room, stores, reprographics and other facilities, occupies some 16,000 square metres.
-Currently there are approximately 280 research students and about 80 postdoctoral researchers and research fellows within the department and its external research income is some £12m annually.

 The key research area for the CDT is Renewable Energy Marine Structures.
 At Oxford this will principally involve Civil Engineering, focused on geotechnical engineering, structural engineering, fluid mechanics and tidal energy.
 In geotechnical engineering the department has a very well equipped laboratory focusing on laboratory scale model testing, with a number of bespoke loading rigs for carrying out research into the response of offshore foundations.
 In structural engineering the department’s research focuses on structural dynamics, and a state of the art structural dynamics laboratory is available for research use.
 Work in fluid mechanics and tidal energy is much more focused on computational aspects.